 Skip to content

-This homemade biscuits and gravy recipe is the best breakfast comfort food!
-Soft, fluffy biscuits paired with a thick, creamy sausage gravy are a match made in heaven and a classic you’ll make again and again!
+This homemade biscuits and gravy recipe is a Southern breakfast classic that pairs soft, fluffy biscuits with a creamy sausage gravy.
+It’s hearty, comforting and a family favorite.

 This post may contain affiliate links.
 Read disclosure policy.

-Whenever we make homemade buttermilk biscuits, this sausage gravy is also a must.
-It’s so easy to whip up and tastes amazing on top of a warm, fresh biscuit.
-Your taste buds will be doing a happy dance!
+Whenever we make homemade buttermilk biscuits, this easy sausage gravy is also a must.
+It’s simple to whip up and tastes amazing on top of a warm, fresh biscuit.

-These homemade biscuits and gravy became a fast favorite in my household.
-We like to make them on the weekends or when hosting a brunch at our place.
-The biscuits are light and flaky, while the sausage gravy is creamy and hearty.
-Together they make the perfect pair.
-Believe me when I say that you need to make this recipe ASAP! :)
+This homemade biscuits and gravy recipe has become a fast favorite in my family.
+We like to make this hearty breakfast on the weekends or when hosting a brunch at our place.

 Why You’ll Love It

-• Hearty and filling: There is nothing better than savory sausage gravy spooned over buttery golden brown biscuits.
+• Hearty and filling: There is nothing better than a savory homemade sausage gravy recipe spooned over buttery golden brown biscuits.
+It’s restaurant quality at home!

-• Simple to make: Only 3 ingredients and salt and pepper are needed.
+• Simple to make: Sausage gravy is made with 3 ingredients plus salt and pepper and ready in 25 minutes!

 Recipe Ingredients